skylab-inc/Lightning/README.md

 // Create the top level router and add simple middleware
 // which logs all requests.
-let app = Router().map { request in
+// NOTE: Middleware is a simple as a map function or closure! let app = Router().map { request in
     print(request)
     return request